MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Variant.md

 get-bytestring
 --------------

-Returns the string value of a **N-GVariant** instance with an array-of-bytes type.
+Returns the string value of a **N-GObject** instance with an array-of-bytes type.
 The string has no particular encoding.

     method get-bytestring ( -->  Str  )

 get-bytestring-array
 --------------------

-Gets the contents of an array of array of bytes **N-GVariant**.
+Gets the contents of an array of array of bytes **N-GObject**.

     method get-bytestring-array ( -->  Array[Str]  )